Dubosej1/blackjack-trivia/docs/terms.md

 This page collects all the terms that are used throughout the game app.
 If you ever come across a term you don't understand, come this page.

+- \# CARD CHARLIE: A term used to refer to a Charlie.  # is the number of cards the Hand reached to become a Charlie.

 - BANK: The pool of money PLAYER uses to bet with.
 If the bank reaches 0, then it's GAME OVER.

 - BASE BET: The bet PLAYER makes on whether they can win the upcoming round of Blackjack.

 - BUST: When a hand goes over 21 total pts.

+- CHARLIE: A Win Condition for the round, where if a Hand reaches a total of 5 or more cards, it's an automatic win for that cardplayer.

 - CREDIT: See TRIVIA CREDIT.